 Douglas Whates (b.
 1981, Ipswich, England) is a British bassist and composer living in Glasgow, Scotland.

 He studied contemporary classical composition with Dr. Gordon McPherson at the Royal Conservatoire of Scotland (formerly RSAMD), graduating in 2004 with first class honours.
 He has had major works performed by the London Sinfonietta, Hebrides Ensemble, Paragon Ensemble; and cites the theme music for Nemesis Inferno, one of the UK’s most advanced roller coasters, as one of his more unusual commissions.

 Equally active as a performer, Whates began formal music education aged nine on trumpet and piano; picking up guitar in his teens (his principal instrument while at the Conservatoire); making way for electric bass in his early twenties; focus ultimately migrating and settling on double bass in his mid-twenties.
 As a bassist, his approach reflects a broad range of influences, with roots in jazz/improv, post-rock, and the avant-garde.

-He is frequently engaged as a producer and audio engineer and recently founded the uniquely constituted Elsewhere Co. project; a manifestation of his passion for recorded sound and unusual music), and launched record label Eleven Kinds (XIK) in 2017.
+He is frequently engaged as a producer and audio engineer, recently founded the uniquely constituted Elsewhere Co. project (a manifestation of his passion for recorded sound and unusual music), and launched record label Eleven Kinds (XIK) in 2017.